marshreddy/GoodVibes/README.md

 Select your channel, and you will be returned to incoming webhooks page.
 Copy the webhook URL for use in your external applciation, or use the Sample curl request.

-User's Experience
+##User's Experience
  - try to explain in detail what the user can expect to see at each step.
+I could add more detail and be a bit clearer, but I've spent more than four hours on it.

-Familiarity
+##Familiarity
 Alexa Skills - none
 ngrok - none
 Rust - none
-Slack Webhooks - some familiarity - connecting existing webhooks
+Slack Webhooks - some familiarity - connecting existing webhooks.